AIM-Harvard/SlicerRadiomics/README.md

 which in turn implements calculation of a variety of [radiomics](http://radiomics.github.io) features.

+# Install instructions

-Pending resolution of packaging issues, SlicerRadiomics is not currently distributed as an extension via the 3D Slicer ExtensionManager (we expect to have this resolved in the near future).
-You can however use this extension if you build SlicerRadiomics from source.
+SlicerRadiomics is currently distributed as an extension via the 3D Slicer ExtensionManager.

 # Build instructions